DilanjanDK7/QM_FFT_Feature_Package/README.md

 *   **Map Building:** Transforms scattered 3D data (strengths at x, y, z coordinates) into a uniform k-space representation.
 *   **K-Space Masking:** Allows generation and application of spherical masks in k-space to isolate specific frequency components.
 *   **Inverse Mapping:** Transforms masked k-space data back to the original non-uniform points.
-*   **Gradient Calculation:** Computes the spatial gradient magnitude of the inverse maps (after interpolation onto the uniform grid).
+*   **Gradient Calculation:** Computes the spatial gradient magnitude of the inverse maps using either interpolation or analytical methods.
 *   **Analysis Metrics:** Calculates additional metrics directly on the non-uniform inverse maps, including magnitude, phase, local variance, and temporal differences.
+*   **Enhanced HDF5 Storage:** Efficiently organizes and compresses results in HDF5 format with proper grouping and dataset management.
-*   **Visualization:** Generates interactive 3D volume plots using Plotly (currently requires manual calls).
+*   **Visualization:** Generates interactive 3D volume plots using Plotly.
 *   **Batch Processing:** Supports processing multiple sets of strength data (`n_trans`) associated with the same coordinates (e.g., time series).
+*   **Scalability:** Tested and optimized for large datasets (50,000+ points, 100+ time points).
 *   **Logging:** Provides detailed logging of the processing steps.
-*   **Directory Structure:** Organizes outputs into `data`, `plots`, and `analysis` subdirectories for each subject ID.
+*   **Directory Structure:** Organizes outputs into `data.h5`, `analysis.h5`, and `enhanced.h5` files for each subject ID.

 ### Enhanced Features (Optional)

-The package also includes enhanced features that can be enabled as needed:
+The package includes enhanced features that can be enabled as needed:

 *   **Analytic Radial Gradient:** Efficiently computes gradient maps directly in k-space using a single inverse NUFFT (2-5x faster).
 *   **Spectral Metrics:**